nishgowda3/autoscaler-server/lib/FIPC.md

+Ruby doesn't have good support for message passing between processes.
+One option is to make use of client-server setup by using sockets which is too much for simple message passing and other would be to use a message passign server like ZeroMQ.

+We decided to make FIPC to allow simpler form of IPC between 2 or more ruby processes.

-FIPC is used for asynchronous exchange of messages between processes.
+FIPC(File based Interprocess communication) is used for asynchronous exchange of messages between processes.
 At the heart of FIPC are channels. channels are basically structured files.
 The file structure is as follows

 ![file format](https://github.com/evnix/autoscaler-server/blob/master/lib/diagrams/FIPC.jpeg?raw=true)